-In the Government-Wide Financial Statements, net position is classified in the following categories:
+In the government-wide financial statements, net position is classified in the following categories:

-Net investment in capital assets - This amount consists of capital assets net of accumulated depreciation and reduced by outstanding debt that is attributed to the acquisition, construction, or improvement of the assets.
+Investment in capital assets - This amount consists of capital assets net of accumulated depreciation and reduced by outstanding debt that is attributed to the acquisition, construction, or improvement of the assets.
 The Authority has no debt related to capital assets.